johndru-astrophysics/blog/introspection-of-python-dataclasses/draft.md

 We are going to create a model of a solar system containing planets.

-Let's start with the `Planet` class, with a some fields for storing data about the planets mass and orbit:
+Let's start with the `Planet` class, with some fields for storing data about the planet's mass and orbit:

 ```python
 from dataclasses import dataclass, field